glassCodeBender/AutomatePcapAnalysis/README.md

 who has connections into your system.

 This program is not completely done, but I don't have time to make it extra fancy.
 The core components of the program work and it's pretty fun to play with.

+# Update

+I tries to upload the csv I used to create the geo location database and the database file, but both files are too large.
+It looks like this program is for personal use only.